 Reinstatement Procedure

-(1) fewer than three years may reinstate the license by making application to the Board, paying the reinstatement fee, and submitting proof of 1.5 CEUs for each year that the license has been lapsed or inactive;
+(1) fewer than three years may reactivate the license by applying to the board, submitting proof of completing 1.5 continuing education units for each year the license has lapsed or has been inactive, and paying the reactivation fee;

-(1) Fewer than three years may reinstate the license by making application to the Board, paying the reinstatement fee, submitting proof of completing 1.5 CEUs for each full year that the license has been lapsed or inactive, and submitting official verification of a current license;
+(3) fewer than three years and who has active status outside of this State may reinstate the license by submitting proof of completing 1.5 continuing education units for each year the license has lapsed, or has been inactive, official verification of a current license, and paying the reactivation fee;

 A provisional license may be issued to a licensee whose physical therapist or physical therapist assistant license has been inactive or lapsed for three years or more and who has applied to reinstate the license.
 The provisional license is valid for one year from the date of issue, may not be renewed, and authorizes the individual to work in order to obtain the 1,000 clinical practice hours to reinstate the license.
 The physical therapist provisional licensee must work under the on-site supervision of a South Carolina licensed physical therapist.
 A physical therapist assistant provisional licensee must work under the on-site supervision of a South Carolina licensed physical therapist or physical therapist assistant.
 A provisional licensee shall submit to the Board a completed supervisory agreement form for each place of employment.